sl33nyc/gamma_ray/README.md

 # GammaRay

-Sends events to DynamoDB from ActiveRecord (more sources coming soon).
+Sends events to S3 from ActiveRecord (more sources coming soon).

 ## Installation